You are here: Urology Textbook > Kidneys > Acute pyelonephritis & Symptoms and diagnosis

 In emphysematous pyelonephritis, the trapped air produces echogenic structures with posterior acoustic shadowing, which are distributed in parenchyma and perirenal fat.
 A renal abscess presents as hypoechoic mass, which may contain air.
 This must be distinguished from the emphysematous pyelonephritis.
 If signs of air or abscess formation are detected, computed tomography is indicated.

-Contrast enhanced CT is the imaging study of choice and is indicated, if renal abscess, nephrolithiasis, emphysematous pyelonephritis or urinary tract obstruction is suspected.
+Contrast enhanced CT is indicated, if renal abscess, nephrolithiasis, emphysematous pyelonephritis or urinary tract obstruction are suspected.
 CT should also be done, if no adequate treatment effect is observed within 48–72 h of adequate antibiotic treatment.

-In CT, above mentioned complications can be reliably detected.
+CT reliably detects above mentioned complications.
 The signs of uncomplicated pyelonephritis are subtle: kidney enlargement, wedge-shaped regional limitation of enhancement, delayed nephrogram, perirenal inflammatory infiltrates and possibly a decreased renal function.
+If retention parameters are elevated, noncontrast spiral CT is a good alternative to detect urolithiasis or to objectify upper urinary tract obstruction

 Emphysematous pyelonephritis of the right kidney: non-enhancing CT shows gas within Gerota's fascia.
 The patient suffered from severe urosepsis.
 With kind permission of Prof. Dr. K. Bohndorf, Augsburg.